Scatter Plot

 ## Using Scatter Plots in the Cohort Browser

-In the scatter plot below, each dot represents a particular combination of values, found in one or more records in a cohort, in fields *Insurance Billed* and *Cost.* The lighter the dot at a particular point, the fewer the records that share that combination.
+In the scatter plot below, each dot represents a particular combination of values, found in one or more records in a cohort, in the fields *Insurance Billed* and *Cost.* The lighter the dot at a particular point, the fewer the records that share that combination.
 Darker dots, meanwhile, indicate that more records share a particular combination.

 ### Non-Numeric Data in Scatter Plots